- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Add a small quantity of warm water to the mixture to form a paste.
+- Add a small amount of warm water to form a paste

-- Apply over the face using a circular motion, avoiding the eyes.
+- Apply over the face using a circular motion, avoiding the eye area

-- Rinse off with lukewarm water and apply moisturizer.
+- Rinse off with lukewarm water and follow with moisturizer

 Cinnamon and yogurt scrub for oily and acne-prone skin